Thaisdahack/Thaisdahack/README.md

-- 👀 The cure for boredom is curiosity.
+# 👀 The cure for boredom is curiosity.
 There is no cure for curiosity.
 Ellen Parr

-- 👋 Hi, I’m Thais
+##👋 Hi, I’m Thais
-- Data Analyst and Business Intelligence
+## Data Analyst and Business Intelligence

+My main focus is to be constantly learning and following the most relevant tools on the market, which allow me to bring significant insights in a multidisciplinary and assertive way in solving business problems.
+With commitment and especially empathy, I want to be relevant and make decisions that lead to the success of my co-workers and especially to the growth of companies that are aligned with my principles and professional goals.

 <img src="https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white" /> <img src="https://img.shields.io/badge/-selenium-%43B02A?style=for-the-badge&logo=selenium&logoColor=whitehttps://img.shields.io/badge/-selenium-%43B02A?style=for-the-badge&logo=selenium&logoColor=white" />
 <img src="https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=whitee" />